Corporate privacy notice

 We may also be legally required to share your personal data with law enforcement bodies such as the police, government authorities and other organisations, for the prevention and detection of crime or fraud.

-If you do not wish certain information about you to be exchanged within the Council, you can request that this does not happen by contacting our Data Protection Officer, although this may affect our ability to provide some services.
+If you do not wish certain information about you to be exchanged within the Council, you can request that this does not happen; contact our Data Protection Officer, although this may affect our ability to provide some services.

 We do not share your personal information with any third parties other than those who deliver services on our behalf, who have been carefully selected to do so, or where the law requires us to.